remix-run/remix/docs/guides/styling.md

   }
 );
 ```

+Note that the primary button's `links` include the base button's links.
+This way consumers of `<PrimaryButton>` don't need to know it's dependencies (just like JavaScript imports).

 Because these buttons are not routes, and therefore not associate with a URL segment, Remix doesn't know when to prefetch, load, or unload the styles.
 We need to "surface" the links up to the routes that use the components.